By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 11 July 2018

 ‘Long Working Time’ Correction Liquids Typically Contain Heavy Carrier Oils

-Additionally, Diminishing Abrasive compounds or liquids with ‘long working’ times, contain medium to heavy carrier oils, These are used to keep the liquid ‘workable.’
-These medium to heavy carrier oils presents a few issues to detailers:
+Additionally, Diminishing Abrasive liquids featuring ‘long working’ times, contain medium to heavy carrier oils, These oils keep the liquid ‘workable.’
+However, these medium to heavy carrier oils presents a few issues to detailers:

 - Heavier carrier oils stubbornly cling to clear coat in an aggressive fashion or they smear, creating removal issues.
 (Think of bacon grease clean-up on a counter.)
 Prolonged time or steps for compound or polish removal can slow down the paint correction process.
 Also, his can wreak havoc on finicky paint, causing potential marring since either additional pressure or additional wiping steps are necessary for removal.